ka8540/Assignment3/README.md

 ## Project Overview

 Our project aims to implement a thread pool to improve the performance of web content scraping and parsing tasks.
-Specifically, we developed an application to scrape product information from an e-commerce website, such as Amazon, and store the extracted data in a database for display in a tabular format.
+Specifically, we developed an application to scrape product information from e-commerce websites, such as Amazon, and store the extracted data in a CSV file for potential tabular display and further analysis.

 ### Project Domain

 **Web Content Scraping and Parsing**
-This project involves scraping data from web pages, parsing HTML content to extract specific information (like product details), and storing it in a database.
-This data can be displayed in tables for further analysis.
+This project involves scraping data from web pages, parsing HTML content to extract specific information (like product details), and storing it in a CSV file.
+The data in the CSV file can then be utilized for further analysis, visualization, or processing as needed.

 ## Prerequisites